Anger over sick online fight club

 One such video, filmed in Grange Park, showed a young boy in school uniform being assaulted as he walked along the street.

-One concerned mum reported the account, which The Gazette is not naming and which is no longer accessible, to police and to Instagram, who initially replied saying it did not breach any of its rules.
+One concerned mum reported the account, which The Gazette is not naming and which has since been removed by Instagram, to police and to Instagram, who initially replied saying it did not breach any of its rules.

 The whistleblower, who did not want to be named, said: “Some (of the children) look like they are willing to fight but some are being jumped.